 Playing the wav file associated to a patch seems not working.
-Replacing a preset on a track by another one is also not working well.

 Drag the 2600 plugin from the plugin browser and drop it on the main window to create a new track.

 The panel should open automatically.
 If not, click on the small Instrument editor icon on the right side of the track name.